 ‘The girls’ houses are really lovely’ (current parent)

 With all of our sports facilities based within the 500-acre estate, there is no limit for our talented sportswomen who can access what they need 24/7 without need for shuttle bus travel to and from different places.
-Downside has a thriving Sports department, which regularly attracts the best coaching talent in the region; during the last academic year, our girls trained with Team Bath netball stars, Sam Cook and Laura Rudland, and they will soon embrace cricket with South African player, Alfonso Thomas in 2017/18.
+Downside has a thriving Sports department, which regularly attracts the best coaching talent in the region; during the last academic year, our girls trained with Team Bath netball stars, Sam Cook and Laura Rudland, and, in 2017/18 they embraced cricket with South African player, Alfonso Thomas.

 ‘The sports facilities are superb.
 They have the finest cricket pavilion in the country’ (current parent)

 Girls at Downside take part in the key sports of Netball, Hockey and Tennis, plus additional opportunities are available in cross-country and athletics, cricket, swimming, horse-riding, golf, badminton, rounders, volleyball and much more.
 There is also a fully equipped gym for those who enjoy strength and conditioning, plus weekly zumba classes.

 ‘My daughter does bucketloads of sport and she absolutely loves it.
 They have a fantastic netball coach’ (current parent)